-On defense, he went against Tobias Harris, Detroit’s 6-foot-9 leading scorer at 18.9 points per game, and held him to 15 points and two rebounds.
+On defense, he went against Tobias Harris, Detroit's 6-foot-9 leading scorer, averaging 18.9 points, and held him to 15 points and two rebounds.

-“It’s about time,” Morris said.
-“It’s about time I had a good game.”
+"It's about time," Morris said after.
+"It's about time I had a good game."

 Morris drew a connection between his session with Brooks and Friday's game, which was the Wizards' first home win since Nov.
 13 (thanks in part to a road-heavy schedule in November).
 Washington (12-10) hits the road again Monday for a five-game trip that takes it to the West Coast and ends in Brooklyn.

-“Every time we sit down and watch film together, it’s always positive,” Morris said before adding that he’s not completely healthy but is playing at 85 or 90 percent.
-“Basically he just told me my activity was low, I’m standing around the three-point line too much, and I have to be more aggressive offensively. . . .
-I was a little hesitant coming off the injury, just trying to get my feet under me before I move too much.
-The time is now to go.
-I feel like I’m better every day and I’ve just got to be more aggressive.
-Without John [Wall], we’ve got to step up every game and have big games.
-That’s what I’m trying to do.”
+"Every time we sit down and watch film together, it's always positive," Morris said, before later adding he's not quite completely healthy but is playing at 85 or 90 percent.
+"Basically he just told me my activity was low, I'm standing around the three-point line too much, and I have to be more aggressive offensively. . . .
+I was a little hesitant coming off injury, just trying to get my feet under me before I move too much.
+The time is now, to go.
+I feel like I'm better every day and I've just got to be more aggressive.
+Without John [Wall], we've got to step up every game and have big games.
+That's what I'm trying to do."

-The Wizards are 2-2 in this stretch without Wall, who received platelet-rich plasma and viscosupplementation injections Nov.
-25 to reduce inflammation in his left knee.
+The Wizards are 2-2 in this latest stretch without Wall, who received platelet-rich plasma and viscosupplementation injections Nov.
+25 as an attempt to reduce inflammation in his left knee.